guillemontecinos/intro-to-threejs/03-multiplayer/multiplayer.md

 <p align="center">
   <img src="./assets/user-setup-interaction.jpg" align="middle" width="80%">
 </p>

+Once the user setup data is received by the server, it has to be stored

 ```js
 // Callback function that get's executed when a new socket is intialized/connects